FE8Dev/FE8RProject/FE8_arsenals.md

 ## Sword

 Sword that is effective against magic units and raises Resistance.
+Uses STR and RES for damage.

 ### Earliest access
 Trooper Lord